cai-hust/FIT3138/lectures/lecture-04.md

     - On-site meeting
     - Letters
     - Campaign communication
-  - Implementing and tracking direct mailing, internet, and traid fair campaigns based on customer attributes.
+  - Implementing and tracking direct mailing, internet, and trade fair campaigns based on customer attributes.
-- Pre-sales documetns need to be managed within the presales activities:
+- Pre-sales documents need to be managed within the presales activities:
   Inquiries and Quotations.
 These documents help identify possible sales related activities and determine sales probability.
-- The ultimate goal of all pre-sales activities is to equip the sales technician with all the information necessary to negotitate and complete the potential sale.
+- The ultimate goal of all pre-sales activities is to equip the sales technician with all the information necessary to negotiate and complete the potential sale.
 - Information needed:
-  - Past sales activitiy
+  - Past sales activity
   - Past communication
   - Contact information
   - General Company info
   - Credit limits and usage
-  - Current backorders
+  - Current back-orders
 - $360 \degree$ view of your customer.

 ### Inquiry